 Antarctica & Uncharted Territories

-Before we do anything, however, we need to know where our Arctic Ocean will be.
+Before we do anything, we need to know where our Arctic Ocean will be.

 For the purposes of this tutorial, the Arctic Ocean will stretch up into the interior of the mug.

-The top and bottom edges are NOT the same like on a torus.
+The top and bottom edges of this diagram are NOT the same as they are on a torus.

 Antarctica is the bottom white region and the Arctic Ocean will be around the top edge.